Last updated on January 18th, 2023 at 06:06 pm

 If it gets too cold, your beardie will not be able to properly digest its food.
-This may cause an impaction or other problems that can be serious and even lead to death.
+This may cause impaction or other problems that can be serious and even lead to death.
 This is why strict temperature control is so vitally important!
 (Not sure what impaction is?
 See our complete and helpful article here)

 Baby dragons prefer things a little hotter.
 As bearded dragons age, their need for heat drops just a little.
 Since babies and juveniles are growing so fast, they will eat more than adults.
-Especially hard to digest insects.
+Especially hard-to-digest insects.

 While adults should get insects only a few times a week, babies and juveniles should get them pretty much every day.
 This means their digestive needs are more demanding, and that means they like a hotter basking spot.